A Complete Guide to Total Productive Maintenance

 1. Autonomous maintenance

 With autonomous maintenance, machine operators take on responsibility for their equipment by doing simple tasks like cleaning, lubrication, visual inspection, and minor maintenance.
-Using the operator for these duties makes them more skilled and informed about their equipment.
+Assigning these duties to the operator enhances their skills and knowledge about the equipment.

 - Machinery operates at an optimal level due to regular cleaning and maintenance.